franzddelvalle-AI-ML/Pillar5_Capstone_Project_Customer-Segmentation-Using-Machine-Learning-for-Data-Driven-Banking/README.md

 * Add **Davies-Bouldin Index evaluation**
 * Perform **bias and fairness analysis**
 * Improve clustering using advanced methods (GMM, Spectral)
-* Apply SHAP or feature importance for explainability
 * Deploy as dashboard or API

 ## 📊 Data Dictionary